mattexdee/encounter-library/docs/foundry-basics/add-players.md

 ---

-## Give a Player Ownership of an Actor
+## Give Players Ownership of an Actor
+Your players should own at least one Actor so they can interact with their character sheet and their Token on a Scene.

 <figure class="right w450" markdown>
   ![How to Configure Player Ownership](../assets/foundry-basics/adding-players/configure-ownership.webp){ loading=lazy }